microsoft/vscode-docs/blogs/2020/07/containers-wsl.md

 We can leverage the [Remote - Containers](https://code.visualstudio.com/docs/remote/containers) extension to view and attach to containers, in addition to a variety of other robust behaviors, such as [developing within a set of sample containers](https://code.visualstudio.com/docs/remote/containers#_quick-start-try-a-dev-container), [opening existing source code in a container](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container), or [working with a GitHub repository](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container) in an isolated container volume.
 We can also view and attach to containers using the [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) extension.

-While you can access source code from both Windows and the WSL 2 filesystem when using the WSL 2 engine, we recommend using the WSL 2 file system because performance is much better.
+While you can access source code from both Windows and the WSL 2 filesystem when using the WSL 2 engine, we recommend using the WSL 2 file system because [performance is much better](https://www.docker.com/blog/docker-desktop-wsl-2-best-practices/).
 Since the performance is better when using the filesystem inside WSL 2, let’s walkthrough how to use it.

 We need to select the folder we want to open in a container.
-First make sure you’ve installed the Remote - Containers extension.
-We can then call the Remote-Containers: Reopen Folder in Container command from a folder already opened using the Remote - WSL extension.
+First make sure you’ve installed the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
+We can then call the **Remote-Containers: Reopen Folder in Container** command from a folder already opened using the Remote - WSL extension.

 I have an existing HelloNode folder on my WSL 2 filesystem with my Node project in it.
-I’ll select: “Remote-Containers: Reopen in Container…”:
+I’ll select: **Remote-Containers: Reopen in Container…**:

 ![Command Palette: Remote-Containers: Reopen in Container...](Insert image 7)

 A list of container definitions will appear since there is no DevContainer configuration in the repository yet.
 The list of container configuration definitions that appears is filtered based on my project type.
-I’ll select “Node.js 14:”
+I’ll select **Node.js 14**:

 ![Command Palette: Node.js 14](Insert image 8)